 - Tesla/SolarCity: The company announced in a Q4 shareholder letter that it will be reducing customer acquisition spend and shifting from leases to purchases (a broader market trend).

 - Enphase Energy: Enphase announced a strategic investment in early 2017 and a strategy change.
 The company’s stock has dropped from $15 in mid-2015 to $1.28 currently.

 These companies have been impacted in part by a slowdown in large residential solar markets, including California and New York in 2016, which may be due to high penetration.
 In January 2017 in California residential solar permits fell an estimated 40%, which was likely due to a combination of market forces and record rain throughout California.

 Opportunity for Consumers

 “Be Fearful When Others Are Greedy and Greedy When Others Are Fearful” – Warren Buffett

 The turmoil in the residential solar market has presented a buying opportunity for consumers, as solar prices (defined as the lower quartile of the distribution curve) declined to approximately $3.00/watt depending on system sizes.
 The price decline is a result of an increase in supply in the module market and increasing installer competition, as illustrated by the events listed above.
 At these prices, solar can make an attractive investment in many states with cash returns exceeding 15% in New York, California and Massachusetts.
+The returns can be even higher if your electricity demand will be increasing with the addition of a home electric vehicle charger.
 With the S&P reaching record highs, a solar system could be a very attractive investment relative to common stocks in the next 12-18 months.